marcelotduarte/cx_Freeze/doc/src/script.rst

 .. option:: --script=NAME

-    script which will be turned into an executable
+    the name of the file containing the script which is to be frozen

 .. option:: --init-script=NAME

-    script which will be executed upon startup; if the name of the file is not an absolute file name, the subdirectory initscripts (rooted in the directory in which the :program:`cx_Freeze` package is found) will be searched for a file matching the name
+    script which will be executed upon startup (before script);
+    this script is used to set up the environment for the executable;
+    pre-defined values: "console", "streamlit";
+    an user-defined initscripts is accepted if it is given with an absolute path name [default: console]

 .. option:: --base=NAME, --base-name=NAME

-    the name of the base executable; the pre-defined values are:
+    the name of the base executable;
-    "console", "gui", "gui_dgpu", and "service";
+    pre-defined values: "console", "gui", "gui_dgpu" and "service";
-    an user-defined base is accepted if it is given with an absolute path name [default: "console"]
+    an user-defined base is accepted if it is given with an absolute path name [default: console]

 .. option:: --target-name=NAME

-    the name of the target executable; the default value is the name of the script; it is recommended NOT to use an extension (automatically added on Windows); target-name with version is supported; if specified a path, raise an error
+    the name of the target executable; it is recommended NOT to use an extension (automatically added on Windows); --target-name with version is supported; if specified a path, raise an error [default: the name of script]

 .. option:: --target-dir=DIR